sgzasher/sgzasher.github.io/_pages/about.md

 I am a PhD student in Political Economy at the Stanford Graduate School of Business.
 I study political methodology and American politics.

-My research attempts to understand how elections and economic forces interact to shape the choices of officeholders in local government.
+My research attempts to understand how economic incentives and electoral institutions shape the choices of officeholders in local government.
 My methods work designs new tools for observational causal inference.

 <!---